Apple iPhone 17 Pro vs Samsung Galaxy XCover6 Pro

 Frequently Asked Questions

-Apple iPhone 17 Pro excels if you value brightest 6.3-inch display ever (3000 nits peak outdoor).
-Samsung Galaxy XCover6 Pro is better if you prioritize user-removable battery is a rare and critical feature for field work.
-Pick based on your budget and daily use.
+Apple iPhone 17 Pro is the better choice if you prioritize brightest 6.3-inch display ever (3000 nits peak outdoor).
+Samsung Galaxy XCover6 Pro wins if you value user-removable battery is a rare and critical feature for field work.
+Both are rated highly (4.8★ vs 3.9★), so consider your specific needs and budget.

 Affiliate disclosure